Back to Blog

 Step 4: Track Response Time as a KPI

-ReviewSync's sentiment analysis and multi-location map view make this visible at a glance.
+ReviewSync's sentiment analysis and multi-location map view make this visible in one screen.
 Instead of pulling data from five platforms into a spreadsheet, you can see response times, sentiment trends, and coverage gaps across every location in one view.

 Most of your competitors are terrible at review management.

 The median response time for businesses on Google is over 24 hours — and that's among businesses that respond at all.
 A significant percentage never respond.
 If you can consistently hit sub-4-hour response times, you're not just managing your reputation.
-You're building a moat.
+You're separating yourself from the pack.

 Customers notice patterns.
 When every review on your Google profile has a thoughtful response posted the same day, it signals something about how you run your operation.
-That signal converts browsers into buyers.
+That signal moves undecided prospects into paying customers.

 Four hours isn't an arbitrary number.
 It's the window where you can still change the outcome of a negative experience and signal to every future customer that you're paying attention.